 - e biometrics: traditionally, the processing of biometric data has not been considered 'sensitive' and, therefore, the implementation of the GDPR in Spain implies a change in the concept of biometrics, which are now considered especially protected data.
-The DPA has recently issued some reports and guidelines regarding biometric authentication and identification in different sectors (e.g., e-learning); - f big data analytics: in April 2017, the DPA published guidelines on how to implement big data projects according to GDPR rules; - g anonymisation, de-identification and pseudonymisation: the DPA has adopted an official position regarding the use of 'anonymous' data and open data in big data projects.
-In particular, the DPA has published guidelines on the protection of personal data related to the reuse of public-sector information, anonymisation techniques and 'K-anonymity as a privacy measure' and it has published guidelines on the 'hash' as an pseudonymisation technique; - h internet of things and artificial intelligence: the DPA has recently published some reports and guidelines on GDPR adequacy to artificial intelligence; - i data portability: the DPA has published a legal report on, among other issues, the data portability right.
+The DPA has recently issued some reports and guidelines regarding biometric authentication and identification in different sectors (e.g., anti-money laundering); - big data analytics: in April 2017, the DPA published guidelines on how to implement big data projects according to GDPR rules; - anonymisation, de-identification and pseudonymisation: the DPA has adopted an official position regarding the use of 'anonymous' data and open data in big data projects.
+In particular, the DPA has published guidelines on the protection of personal data related to the reuse of public-sector information, anonymisation techniques and 'K-anonymity as a privacy measure' and it has published guidelines on the 'hash' as a pseudonymisation technique; - b internet of things and artificial intelligence: the DPA has recently published some reports and guidelines on GDPR adequacy to artificial intelligence (e.g., regarding the requirements applicable to audits of processing that include AI); - data portability: the DPA has published a legal report on, among other issues, the data portability right.
 The DPA stated that the portability right includes not only data subjects' current data, but also their former data (either provided by them or inferred from the contractual relationship); however, the information obtained from the application of profiling techniques (e.g., algorithms) would not be subject to portability.
-Although the DPA's legal reports are not binding, they are highly useful since they reflect the DPA's doctrinal tendency; - j right of erasure or right to be forgotten: the right to be forgotten in relation to search engines is actively pursued both by Spanish data subjects and the DPA.
-Notably, Google Spain, in which the CJEU's ruling recognised the right to be forgotten, was initiated in Spain and the Spanish DPA had a significant role in the case.
+Although the DPA's legal reports are not binding, they are highly useful because they reflect the DPA's doctrinal tendency; - right of erasure or right to be forgotten: the right to be forgotten in relation to search engines is actively pursued both by Spanish data subjects and the DPA.
+Notably, Google Spain,3 in which the CJEU's ruling recognised the right to be forgotten, was initiated in Spain and the Spanish DPA had a significant role in the case.
 There are several DPA resolutions issued every year recognising the right of Spanish individuals to be forgotten and also setting out certain exceptions to the applicability of the right (see the ruling issued by the National Court on 22 November 2019 mentioned in Section II).
-Also, the Spanish Constitutional Court, in its ruling dated 4 June 2018, confirmed this approach and has recognised the right to be forgotten as a new fundamental right, different but related to data protection rights, and this was ultimately confirmed by the Spanish Data Protection Law, which has included the right to be forgotten as one of 'right to be forgotten' in which data subjects may obtain specific information regarding the scope of this right as well as templates to carry out its exercise; and - k data-ownership issues: to date, there is no Spanish legislation that specifically regulates the question of ownership of data.
+Also, the Spanish Constitutional Court, in its ruling dated 4 June 2018, confirmed this approach and has recognised the right to be forgotten as a new fundamental right, different but related to data protection rights, and this was ultimately confirmed by the Spanish Data Protection Law, which has included the right to be forgotten as one of its new digital rights; in addition, the DPA includes in its website a specific section of 'right to be forgotten' in which data subjects may obtain specific information regarding the scope of this right as well as templates to carry out its exercise; and data-ownership issues: to date, there is no Spanish legislation that specifically regulates the question of ownership of data (however, the Data Governance Act - recently approved in the EU - applies in Spain).
 Notwithstanding this, several regulations exist that may have an impact on data ownership including, among others, data protection legislation, copyright law (which regulates rights over databases) or even unfair competition rules.

-Case C131/12.
+3 Case C131/12.